chicagomaroon/data-visualizations/CONTRIBv2.md

     - In your `./[year]/[story-name]/` folder, there will be a file called `main.js`.
 This is where you’ll write the JavaScript logic for your visual.
 3. Start creating your visual that will be housed in the `./[year]/[story-name]/` folder.
     - If you'd like to see previously created example visuals, open [example-graphs.html](./example-graphs.html) from your local repository.
-    - If you are using Highcharts, [this site](https://api.highcharts.com/highmaps/) gives a lot of helpful documentation on the options for creating charts.
+    - If you are using Highcharts, here is a lot of helpful documentation on the [options for creating charts](https://api.highcharts.com/highmaps/).
 4. Update the `meta_data.json` in your story's folder, which will look something like this:
    ```json
    {